 Notes on our Kazakhstan Travel Budget & Stats:

-- Driven over 100 kilometers a day is a lot for us, which added to the costs for diesel.
+- Driving 98 kilometers a day is a lot for us, which added to the costs for diesel.

 3a- Visa for Kazakhstan